Eisriesenwelt

 This site is a crowded tourist destination, often with long queues, people who are on holiday and careless, and have no idea what awaits them.
 On their website they state you will go up a total of 134 metres in altitude.
 This corresponds to climbing the stairs of a 40-storey high-rise building.
 It is the personal responsibility of each visitor to decide whether they are capable of doing this.
 We want to make sure you have a good impression of the tour, so we explain the trip in detail.
 This is a mountaineering trip on very well developed trail, but nevertheless an alpine experience.
 The tour time given with 2 hours is only the cave tour, but the cave is high up on a mountain and getting there requires some effort and time.

 About 200,000 tourists come here every year, and be aware that the season here is mostly July and August, so most of them visit in this short period.
 A mountain road from Werfen leads up to the cable car station.
-But it is only allowed to drive up to the ticket office, and on well-attended days, on weekends and during summer holidays you must park at Werfen.
+But it is only allowed to drive up to the ticket office, and on well-attended days, on weekends and during summer holidays you have to park at Werfen.
 There is a shuttle bus from the parking lot to the ticket office.
 We strongly recommend to visit the cave in spring or autumn, or at least very early in the morning.
 You should be aware, that a visit to this Natural Monument takes about 4-6 hours, including:

 1. finding a parking lot